- Home

 Bikes and helmets provided.
 No special clothes are required to participate.

-This programme only runs during the spring and summer months (Daylight Saving time).
+This programme usually runs during the spring and summer months (Daylight Saving time).

 Participants will also have the opportunity to get a free or heavily discounted bicycle - as well as a lock and helmet at the end of the programme.